 - · Customers should only be charged for the network assets they actually use.
-For example, customers taking supply at a high voltage, which is 11kV and above, should not be charged for the low voltage network that they do not use; - · In order to comply with Low Fixed Charges regulation, Counties Energy needs to make available a line tariff where the fixed residential charge is limited to 30 cents per day for those customers using less than 8,000kWh per annum; and - · Counties Energy, where appropriate, negotiates pricing and service levels with large industrial customers.
-This allows these customers to opt for a service solution that is tailored to the requirements of their business, which may be different from the service level that Counties Energy contracts with retailers, through the Default Distribution Agreement.
+For example, customers taking supply at a high voltage, which is 11kV and above, should not be charged for the low voltage network that they do not use; - · In order to comply with Low Fixed Charges regulation, Counties Energy needs to make available a line tariff where the fixed residential charge is limited to 45 cents per day for those customers using less than 8,000kWh per annum; - · Counties Energy, where appropriate, negotiates pricing and service levels with large industrial customers.
+This allows these customers to opt for a service solution that is tailored to the requirements of their business, which may be different from the service level that Counties Energy contracts with retailers, through the Default Distribution Agreement. - Transmission charges intended to send price signals that influence network use should be passed through as distribution charges that send the same price signal (and influence network use in the same way) as the transmission charae. - · Fixed transmission charges, which are not intended to influence customers' network use decisions, should be passed through as fixed (daily) distribution charges. - The pricing structures for the recovery of transmission costs should reflect the non-distortionary principle (prices should not influence the ongoing use of the grid) as outlined by the Authority in its Practice Note and implicit in the fixed charge by the Transmission Pricing Methodology.